kiman21/readme-generator/README.md

 ##Usage

-To use, open the command shell and enter `node index.js`.
+To use, open the command terminal and enter `node index.js`.
 Answer the subsequent prompts, then a README file should be generated for use.

 ##Credits
 N/A